Klein-Heidelberg

 Block diagram of the Klein-Heidelberg system.
 For practical reasons, I have implemented the power supply of the two receivers being inside the display unit, but it actually was outside (next to) its frame.

-Please notice the Klein-Heidelberg PDF document below, where both is shown.
-The Waechter-Geraet was drawn after a PoW interrogation who had served at the Vaudricourt Klein-Heidelberg site in North-West France.
+Please notice the next document Klein-Heidelberg PDF document below, where both is shown.
+The Waechter-Geraet was drawn after a PoW interrogation who had served at the Vaudricourt Klein-Heidelberg site in North-West France (see his drawing at page 2 of the pdf compilation).
 This person also told his interrogators, that he had been technically instructed by a 'Flieger ingeneur', which may well have been the same 'Flieger Ober Ingeneur' who has put his general K-H knowledge on paper on 30 May 1945.
 This latter person was brought to a PoW camp near to the German-Danish border.
 It is also likely, that he was kept there as to be around during the 'Post Mortem exercises' held during late June and early July 1945.
 Post Mortem was an interesting operation, as its aim was to investigate the effectiveness of the German electronic air defence.
 They could accomplish it because most of the German radar and control-sites fell un-damaged in British hands (North-East Germany and Denmark).
 They returned most of the German crews back to their former wartime posts.
 Behind every German operator stood British watching personnel.
 One of the interesting results was that by far not all claimed British electronic countermeasures were fully effective.
 It was revealed that tracking of British aircraft approaching, even when they were fully employing their EW means, that in one way or another some of the German services were still be able to provide an overall air picture, be it sometimes later than was without EW jamming.
 Given the circumstances, Bomber Command mobilised a quite impressive armada of about 200 bomber aircraft!

 How did it work?